-There’s no denying how difficult it can end up being to be married to a narcissistic woman, and going through a divorce with this type of individual can be even more difficult.
+There’s no denying how difficult it can end up being to be married to a narcissistic woman, and going through a New Jersey divorce with this type of individual can be even more difficult.

 “Narcissistic personality” is defined as displaying any kind of lack of empathy towards others, as well as showing signs of being self-centered, arrogant, demanding, manipulative and having a blatant disregard for the truth.
 Women who are known to suffer from this personality disorder are 100% certain that they constantly are deserving of special treatment, from everyone.

 Female narcissists are very much like male narcissists in that they may come off as very charismatic and even charming while in public, but that all changes behind closed doors when any type of facts somehow conflict with her otherworldly perspective.

 Although it’s relatively known that males make up the majority of society’s narcissists, there are simply certain stereotypes surrounding females that in a way downgrade or hide their narcissistic tendencies.
 When a woman displays haughty or selfish behavior many men may simply assume she’s a “diva” or “daddy’s girl”; and men are always much less likely to report any kind of physical or emotional abuse due to shame.

 Female Narcissistic Traits

 The following are some of the most common traits associated with female narcissists: